Grenosaurus/Chatbot/README.md

 ## Introduction

-The purpose of the project is to build a personalized chatbot for assisting user with technical queries related to the public 3GPP standarized specification of NG-RAN archiitecture (38.xxx).
+The purpose of the project is to build a personalized chatbot for assisting users with technical queries related to the public 3GPP standardized specification of NG-RAN architecture (38.xxx).

 ### LLaMA 2

-In this project, we use Quantized LLaMA 2 as the pre-trained LLM (see 'Installation of Python Packages & Pre-Trained LLM' section) that is in GPT-Generated Unified Format (GGUF) format in order to for systems central processing units (CPU) and graphics processing units (GPU) inference when using $llama.cpp$.
+In this project, we use Quantized LLaMA 2 as the pre-trained LLM (see 'Installation of Python Packages & Pre-Trained LLM' section) that is in GPT-Generated Unified Format (GGUF) format for systems central processing units (CPU) and graphics processing units (GPU) inference when using $llama.cpp$.
 The original model is developed and published by META (https://ai.meta.com/llama/) as a 2nd generation open-source model for scientific and commercial use.

 Additionally being an open source LLaMA 2 uses a Root Mean Square (RMS) layer normalization transformer block instead of layer normalization for improving training stability and generalization: